homeworkprod/scanner-soundboard/README.md

 (generated via text-to-speech engines) during regular internal evenings of [Among Us](https://www.innersloth.com/games/among-us/) games.
-The sounds are triggered by placing 3D-printed Among Us figurines (glued to credit card-size RFID tags) on a cheap (~12 €) USB RFID reader, itself covered by a 3D-printed plan of a map from the game.
+The sounds are triggered by placing 3D-printed Among Us figurines (glued to coin-size RFID tags) on a cheap (~12 €) USB RFID reader, itself covered by a 3D-printed plan of a map from the game.

 ## Usage